 - Processing subscription payments;

-- Responding to demo requests;
+- Responding to demo and onboarding session requests;

 - Facilitating login to the Upscaler application using a registered Upscaler account or third party account such as Google and Microsoft;